jhudsl/tidyversecourse/docs/04-dataviz.md

 ### `ggplot2` Background

 The grammar of graphics implemented in `ggplot2` is based on the idea that you can build *any* plot as long as you have a few pieces of information.
-To start building plots in `ggplot2`, we'll need some data and to know the type of plot we want to make.
+To start building plots in `ggplot2`, we'll need some data and we'll need to know the type of plot we want to make.
 The type of plot you want to make in `ggplot2` is referred to as a geom.
 This will get us started, but the idea behind ggplot2 is that every new concept we introduce will be layered on top of the information you've already learned.
 In this way, ggplot2 is *layered* - layers of information add on top of each other as you build your graph.
 In code written to generate a `ggplot2` figure, you will see each line is separated by a plus sign (`+`).
 Think of each line as a different layer of the graph.
 We're simply adding one layer on top of the previous layers to generate the graph.
 You'll see exactly what we mean by this throughout each section in this lesson.

 To get started, we'll start with the two basics (data and a geom) and build additional layers from there.